wearefuturegov/london-coronavirus-response-microsite/_posts/2020-03-26-localgov-directory-for-coronavirus-support.markdown

 The code is fully open source and on Github: [take a look](http://github.com/wearefuturegov/camden-service-directory).

-Applying open data principles to building the directory, this platform is available and open for reuse by the rest of local government.
+Applying open data principles to building the directory, this platform is available and open for reuse by the rest of local public services.
 While specific to the current coronavirus-related needs, it can be easily adapted to all services in a local area.

 ## Join the coalition